TechHog8984/trance/README.md

 * function names follow the format v%d
 * function parameters follow the format p%d
 * unused variables and parameters become _
-  * unused for loop variables undergo NO change
 * dynamic table output (see Oracle)
 * for loop variables use the same format as normal variables (including upvalues and unused)
 * for step is omitted if it's 1